-2. Click Manage All next to the Domains section:
+2. Click DNS next to the domain name in question:

 4. Look for the existing MX records in the Records table.
-If you find any MX records, click Edit next to the existing MX record and Delete to confirm.
+If you find any MX records, click the Pencil button next to the existing MX record and Delete to confirm.

 5. To direct email to your Private Email account, you have to add new MX records for your domain.
 Use Add at the bottom of the Records section to add the following MX records:

 Type: MX | Host: @ | Points to: mx1.privateemail.com | Priority: 10 | Leave the default value in the TTL field